Soft-Dev-Track/18.ASP.NET.Intro/README.md

 To conclude this point, as you can see, the framework shares common services, middleware and extensions.

 ### 3. Where to start?
-- 1.In a new solution (or an existing one), create a new “ASP.NET Core Web API” project.
+#### 1.In a new solution (or an existing one), create a new “ASP.NET Core Web API” project.

 ![](assets/001.png)
+---
 ![](assets/002.png)
+---
 ![](assets/003.png)

-- 2.2.
-In the project's “Packages” folder, manage the NuGet packages and install these two dependencies:
+#### 2.In the project's “Packages” folder, manage the NuGet packages and install these two dependencies:
     - **Microsoft.EntityFrameworkCore.SqlServer**
     - **Microsoft.EntityFrameworkCore.Tools**

 ![](assets/004.png)
+---
 ![](assets/005.png)
+---
 ![](assets/006.png)

 - **Microsoft.EntityFrameworkCore.SqlServer**: